Sumblefore/baseless.bingo/README.md

 Description of movie (can just be taken from IMDB).
 ```
 A full sheet requires 24 squares and 1 free square.

+## Support
+If you would like to support this project both this repo and the website support Brave rewards tipping.
+So, if you are using the Brave browser (which you should be) you can send a BAT tip.